GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Preliminary and Related Works

 \section{Preliminary and Related Works}

-We first introduce the preliminaries of dynamic few-shot text classification in Section~\ref{sec:dfstc} and then discuss the related works for DFSTC task in Section~\ref{sec:related_work}.
+We first introduce the preliminaries of Dynamic Few-shot Social media Text Classification (DFSTC) in Section~\ref{sec:dfstc} and then discuss the related works for DFSTC task in Section~\ref{sec:related_work}.
 The important notations used in this paper are listed in \autoref{tab:notation} in \autoref{sec:notations}.